 Augmented reality and social media walk hand in hand.
 While AR can tap social networks for better user engagement and offer unusual ways to interact, social media is the main proving ground for new AR ideas.

-If your startup has promising social media accounts or launches an app with social media elements, AR-enabled filters are great to boost engagement.
+If your startup has promising social network accounts or launches an app with social AR experiences, augmented reality-enabled filters are great to boost engagement.
 Just posting photos or sending messages might not be enough to make a product that stands out.